Submissions for The Europas Tech Startups Awards are now open – TechCrunch

 25 March: Entries close.

-14 April: Longlist announced.
-Public voting opens
+14 April: Long list announced.
+Public voting opens.

 15 May: Public voting closes.
 Judges deliberation begins.

-8 June: Shortlist announced.
+8 June: Short list announced.

 25 June: Winners announced at The Europas Awards evening.